Porsil/mildew_detection_in_cherry_leaves/README.md

 ### Page 3: Powdery Mildew Detector

-- This page will fulfill business requirements 2 and 3 by predicting if a leaf is infected with powdery mildew or not.
+- This page will fulfil business requirements 2 and 3 by predicting if a leaf is infected with powdery mildew or not.
 - Link to download a set of images showing healthy leaves and leaves infected with powdery mildew for live prediction.
 - User Interface with a file uploader widget to allow the user to upload multiple leaf images.
 It will display the image and a prediction statement, indicating if the leaf is infected with powdery mildew or not and the probability associated with this prediction.
 - Report with image name and prediction result.